 (4) By October 1st of each even-numbered year beginning in 2012, each state agency shall report to the department the actions taken to meet the emission reduction targets under the strategy for the preceding fiscal biennium.
-The department may authorize the *department of general administration to report on behalf of any state agency having fewer than five hundred full-time equivalent employees at any time during the reporting period.
-The department shall cooperate with the *department of general administration and the **department of community, trade, and economic development to develop consolidated reporting methodologies that incorporate emission reduction actions taken across all or substantially all state agencies.
+The department may authorize the department of enterprise services to report on behalf of any state agency having fewer than five hundred full-time equivalent employees at any time during the reporting period.
+The department shall cooperate with the department of enterprise services and the department of commerce to develop consolidated reporting methodologies that incorporate emission reduction actions taken across all or substantially all state agencies.

-(5) All state agencies shall cooperate in providing information to the department, the *department of general administration, and the **department of community, trade, and economic development for the purposes of this section.
+(5) All state agencies shall cooperate in providing information to the department, the department of enterprise services, and the department of commerce for the purposes of this section.

 (6) The governor shall designate a person as the single point of accountability for all energy and climate change initiatives within state agencies.
 This position must be funded from current full-time equivalent allocations without increasing budgets or staffing levels.
 If duties must be shifted within an agency, they must be shifted among current full-time equivalent allocations.
 All agencies, councils, or work groups with energy or climate change initiatives shall coordinate with this designee.